The Tainted Cup: Plot

-Ana brings Fayazi Haza to the office of the Iudex.
-There, she reveals her theory of the case.
-Jolgalgan killed Blas.
+Ana reveals her theory of the case: Jolgalgan killed Blas.
 She then infiltrated the party at the Haza estate and poisoned the bathwater.
 While Kaygi was in the bath, he drank from a ewer of wine, which became infected with dappleglass spores.
-During a patronage meeting later that evening, the ten engineers drank from the same ewer, contracting the contagion from the cup and eventually leading to their deaths.
+During a patronage meeting later that evening, the ten engineers drank from the same ewer, contracting the contagion and eventually leading to their deaths.
 Their deaths and the resulting breach in the sea wall were never intended.
-Jolgalgan was seeking revenge against Blas and the Hazas for the destruction of Oypat; she had learned that the Haza family used their network of patronage (including Blas) to block production of the cure for dappleglass, because the destruction of Oypat would increase the value of their own landholdings.
-One of Fayazi's aides is revealed to be an assassin sent by the senior branch of the Haza family to keep Fayazi in line and cover up their connection to Oypat; she is the twitch who killed the secretary, the merchant, and Nusis.
-Having contaminated her own apartment with dappleglass, Ana kills the twitch by baiting her into entering.
+Jolgalgan was seeking revenge against Blas and the Hazas for the destruction of Oypat: The Haza family used their patronage network (including Blas) to block production of the cure for dappleglass, as the destruction of Oypat would increase the value of their own landholdings.
+One of Fayazi's aides is revealed to be an assassin sent by the senior branch of the Haza family to keep Fayazi in line.
+This aide is the twitch who killed the secretary, the merchant, and Nusis.
+Ana kills the twitch by baiting her into entering a room poisoned with dappleglass.

-The denouement is interrupted by another leviathan attack, which the Legion successfully repels.
+The Legion successfully repels another leviathan attack.
 Later, Ana reveals that Jolgalgan did not act alone; she was assisted by the engraver Uhad.
-He created a diversion during the Haza party, allowing Jolgalgan to access the water tank unnoticed, but later sabotaged her laboratory when the investigation drew too near.
-Uhad, a steadfast servant of the Empire, was motivated by a desire to combat the corruption of the gentry who allowed the destruction of an entire canton for monetary reasons.
+He created a diversion during the Haza party, allowing Jolgalgan to access the water tank unnoticed.
+He later sabotaged Jolgalgan's laboratory when the investigation drew too near.
+Uhad was motivated by a desire to combat the corruption of the Hazas, who allowed the destruction of an entire canton.

 Din is promoted to become a full assistant investigator.
-He spends some time with Strovi in Talagray before he and Ana are sent on their next investigation.
-Ana reveals that she knew about his dyslexia all along, as well as that he cheated to pass his exams to join the Iudex; indeed, she chose him as her assistant because of the willingness to bend rules that this implied.
+Ana reveals that she knew about his dyslexia all along, as well as that he cheated to pass his exams to join the Iudex; she chose him as her assistant because of his willingness to bend rules.
+Ana and Din are sent on their next assignment.